-This guide outlines the steps and anticipated timing, as well as certain filing fees, associated with the formation and qualification for tax-exemption under section 501(c)(3) of the Internal Revenue Code (the "Code") of a new not-for-profit corporation in the United States (the "corporation").
+This guide outlines the steps and anticipated timing, as well as certain filing fees, associated with the formation and qualification for tax-exemption under section 501(c)(3) of the Internal Revenue Code (the "Code") of a new nonprofit organization in the United States.
+Although a nonprofit organization may be formed under state law as a not-for-profit corporation or as a charitable trust, this guide assumes that the nonprofit organization will be in corporate rather than trust form.